 \section{Category learning: from Bayes to Infomax}

-This section extends to multilayer networks the approach we introduced in Ref.~\citep{LBG_JPN_2012}.
+This Sec. extends to multilayer networks the approach we introduced in Ref.~\citep{LBG_JPN_2012}.
 The formulation given here, although very close to the one in this previous work, makes explicit the decoupling between coding and decoding tasks that results from the analysis of the Bayes cost function.
 This leads to the infomax criterion for the coding part, and the optimality of having the output estimating the probability of the category given the neural activity for the decoding part.

-This section is quite general, there is no hypothesis on the data structure, apart from the fact that they belong to a finite set of categories.
-In the following Section \ref{sec:featurespaces}, we will consider structured data.
-Given the dual context of neuroscience and data science, in all this paper we will interchangeably make use of the terms ``stimulus'' and ``input data'' (or simply ``data'' when there is no ambiguity).
+This Sec. is quite general, there is no hypothesis on the data structure, apart from the fact that they belong to a finite set of categories.
+In the following Sec. \ref{sec:featurespaces}, we consider structured data.
+Given the dual context of neuroscience and data science, in all this paper we interchangeably make use of the terms ``stimulus'' and ``input data'' (or simply ``data'' when there is no ambiguity).